openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 - ``IntakePoint`` has the same format and the same meaning of the IntakePoint line within the standard MSTS freight animations.
 Following types of loads are
-  accepted: FreightGrain, FreightCoal, FreightGravel, FreightSand, FuelWater, FuelCoal, FuelDiesel.
-All these types of loads can be defined also for a pickup with the MSTS Route editor.
+  accepted: FreightGrain, FreightCoal, FreightGravel, FreightSand, FuelWater, FuelCoal, FuelDiesel, FuelWood, FuelSand, FreightGeneral, FreightLivestock, FreightFuel, FreightMilk, SpecialMail.
+All these types of loads can be defined.
+  Some of the pickup types (to right of FuelDiesel) need to be coded in W text files.
 - ``Shape`` defines the path of the shape to be displayed for the load
 - ``MaxHeight`` defines the height of the shape over its 0 position at full load
 - ``MinHeight`` defines the height of the shape over its 0 position at zero load